Combe Fill South Superfund Site: Origin

 Combe Fill South is located around 2 mi from the Borough of Chester, and is both part of Chester and Washington townships in Morris County.
 The area around this 80 acre landfill does not have a very high population density.
 The original company that owned Combe South Fill is Filiberto Sanitation Incorporated.

 The townships of Chester and Washington both relied on the Combe Fill South landfill for over 40 years.
-However, in the early 1980s it was found out that Combe Fill South had been polluting the groundwater for a very long time (EPA, Combe Fill South Landfill).
+However, in the early 1980s it was found out that Combe Fill South had been polluting the groundwater for a very long time.

 Company origins

 In the 1940s, the site was used as a place for smaller waste-collecting vehicles to transfer their waste to the larger waste collecting vehicles, and was owned by the Filiberto family.
 The site was then converted into a landfill, which was operated by Filiberto Sanitation Incorporated in 1970 and 1971.
 However, due to a fish kill in the nearby Trout Brook, the New Jersey Department of Environmental Protection gave the rights of operation of a sanitary landfill to Chester Hills Incorporated.
 In 1978, operation of the landfill changed again, this time from Chester Hills Incorporated to the Combe Fill Corporation.
 And in 1981, Combe Fill Corporation declared bankruptcy and ceased the operation of Combe Fill South.
-Though not proven, it is thought by many that pressure from environmental activists led to the end of the Combe Fill Corporation (EPA, Site Review and Update, 1-2).
+Though not proven, it is thought by many that pressure from environmental activists led to the end of the Combe Fill Corporation.

 Superfund site designation

 Starting in 1972, once Chester Hill Incorporated started to run the landfill, the New Jersey Department of Environmental Protection's Bureau of Solid Waste started its inspections of the Combe Fill South Landfill.
 These inspections started because of the recent Fish Kill in Trout Brook, which is not far from Combe Fill South.
-The inspections continued until 1981, when the inspections turned into an analysis of groundwater and nearby surface water sites (EPA, Site Review and Update, 1-2).
-Due to these tests, which had found multiple dangerous chemicals in the groundwater, the United States Environmental Protection Agency made the Combe Fill South landfill an official Superfund Site (EPA, Combe Fill South Landfill).
+The inspections continued until 1981, when the inspections turned into an analysis of groundwater and nearby surface water sites.
+Due to these tests, which had found multiple dangerous chemicals in the groundwater, the United States Environmental Protection Agency made the Combe Fill South landfill an official Superfund Site.

 State intervention

 1977, the New Jersey Department of Environmental Protection persuaded Chester Hills Incorporated to install two wells for observation and sampling of groundwater on the site.
 These wells proved that not only did groundwater contamination exist, but had most likely spread to local water sources.
-In 1981, samples taken from 90 potable wells were taken, and most contained a list of contaminates including but not limited to benzene, chloroform, methylene chloride, trichloroethylene, as well as other volatile organic compounds (EPA, Site Review and Update, 1-3).
+In 1981, samples taken from 90 potable wells were taken, and most contained a list of contaminates including but not limited to benzene, chloroform, methylene chloride, trichloroethylene, as well as other volatile organic compounds.

 National intervention

-In cooperation with the NJDEP, the United States Environmental Protection Agency placed Combe Fill South on the National Priority List as a Superfund Site (EPA, Combe Fill South Landfill).
+In cooperation with the NJDEP, the United States Environmental Protection Agency placed Combe Fill South on the National Priority List as a Superfund Site.